MS MedTech Program

 Our 30-hour curriculum features three cornerstone courses, BME 501, BME 502 and BME 503, in which students work in teams to discover unmet clinical needs (BME 501), design, prototype and test solutions (BME 502), and develop operating strategies to launch a new product (BME 503).
 In addition to these courses, students gain additional design and regulatory expertise in BME 551 and BEC 575.
 The curriculum also includes three MBA courses which teach technology valuation, new venture analysis and developing a business plan.
 Download the MS MedTech curriculum.

 MS MedTech students spend 100+ hours in hospitals and clinics in the Triangle area (mainly during the Needs Discovery phase).
 Prior to clinical immersion, students must be fully “credentialed.”
 This includes providing a complete record of immunizations, passing a drug test and a criminal background check.
-The drug test and criminal background check will be initiated by the department when a student registers in the program.
+The drug test and criminal background check will be initiated by the department when a student registers for the program.
 The immunization record must be supplied by the student.
 The student is also responsible for completing any additional vaccines as mandated by the hospital clinical coordinator.
 There are no exceptions to these requirements.
 Students not completing the credentialing process will not be allowed in the hospitals as part of the MS MedTech program.